 As amended, Rule 41(e) avoids an all or nothing approach whereby the government must either return records and make no copies or keep originals notwithstanding the hardship to their owner.
 The amended rule recognizes that reasonable accommodations might protect both the law enforcement interests of the United States and the property rights of property owners and holders.
 In many instances documents and records that are relevant to ongoing or contemplated investigations and prosecutions may be returned to their owner as long as the government preserves a copy for future use.
 In some circumstances, however, equitable considerations might justify an order requiring the government to return or destroy all copies of records that it has seized.
 See, e.g., Paton v.
 LaPrade, 524 F.2d 862, 867-69 (3rd Cir.
 1975).
 The amended rule contemplates judicial action that will respect both possessory and law enforcement interests.

-The word "judge" is changed to "court" in the second
+forcement interests.
 The word "judge" is changed to "court" in the second sentence of subdivision (e) to clarify that a magistrate may receive evidence in the course of making a finding or a proposed finding for consideration by the district judge.